 We have created a step-by-step list of what you will need to do to start a nonprofit in Texas, along with links to the correct forms.
 Texans are not easily scared, and you are no exception if you plan on starting a nonprofit.
 Read our article below and get started on this exciting journey.

-11 Steps to Starting a Nonprofit in Texas
+How to Start a Nonprofit in Texas [11-Step Guide]:

 - Name your Organization